cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.2.
 Successor projects using Java/Eclipse and C#/.NET
      -------------------------------------------------
-The successors of CrypTool 1.x use state-of-the-art development technology, current layout techniques and modern software architectures.
+The successors of CT1 use state-of-the-art development technology, current layout techniques and modern software architectures.

 A.2.1.
 Design of the successor projects CT2 and JCT